Skip to main content

 How to download WEkEO data?

-Let's see how we can download WEkEO data from the Data Viewer and by script via the HDA API.
+Let's see how to download WEkEO data from the Data Viewer or programmatically via the Harmonized Data Access (HDA) API.

 David Bina avatar